Principal vs Principle: How to Remember the Difference

 Check Your Writing Now

 Never mix up principal and principle again.
-Our free grammar checker catches confusing words instantly.
+Our free grammar checker can flag confusing words for review.